By: Eliot Price | Last updated: 11/23/23

 - Frequently Asked Questions

 Don’t Like to Read?
-Watch Our 2 Minute Bybit Review
+Watch Our 2-Minute Bybit Review

-Bybit is a cryptocurrency derivatives exchange where you can trade perpetual futures.
-What are derivatives and perpetual futures I hear you ask?
+Bybit is a cryptocurrency exchange that offers a full suite of products and services, including the ability to trade perpetual futures.
+“What are derivatives and perpetual futures?”
+I hear you ask.
 Before using the platform, it is important to fully understand perpetual futures, also known as perpetual swaps.

 Firstly, you are not buying or selling cryptocurrencies directly but rather a contract that refers to the currency.
-When you trade contracts that derive their value from an underlying asset (e.g. Bitcoin, Ethereum or any other cryptocurrency), this is known as a derivative.
+When you trade contracts that derive their value from an underlying asset (e.g., Bitcoin, Ethereum, or any other cryptocurrency), this is known as a derivative.